Leave your contact details and Get 3 Live Classes for Free

 Effective SAT Prep Techniques

-1. Engage in a thorough review of the test materials
+1. Thoroughly review the test materials

 2. Focus on practice problems and previous exams